-You need to take the initiative to contact HR, fill out the necessary paperwork and provide proof of your passing.
+You must take the initiative to contact HR, fill out the necessary paperwork, and provide proof of your passing.
 Processing time can range from a few weeks to a few months — please expect two to three pay cycles before you get it.
-Also be aware that the clock on your year at the firm may begin when you actually receive the bonus, not when you file the paperwork.
+Also, be aware that the clock on your year at the firm may begin when you receive the bonus, not when you file the paperwork.

 Tax exemption of any sort

 This bonus is taxable.
 Period.